tcaffrey/ITV_task/README.md

 #### Pre processing of data

-In order to achieve the multivariate normality the target variables is log transformed (due to the positive skew) along with removing some of the outliers (deemed anything more than 3 sd away from the mean).
+In order to achieve the multivariate normality the target variable is log transformed (due to the positive skew) along with removing some of the outliers (deemed anything more than 3 sd away from the mean).

 There was one intance of missing value in the paid column which was treated.